torynet/opera-workspace-tab-manager/docs/user/config.md

 - **Focus After Move**: Automatically focus the destination window after moving tabs
   - Makes workflow smoother when moving between monitors
-  - Default: Enabled
+  - Default: ✅ Enabled

 ### Troubleshooting

-- **Debug Mode**: When enabled, logs detailed information to the console
+- **Debug Mode**: Logs detailed information to the console
+  - For development and troubleshooting only
-  - Default: Disabled
+  - Default: ❌ Disabled

-Access these settings through:
+Access these options through:

 1. Right-click the extension icon
 2. Select "Options"
-3. Adjust settings as needed
+3. Adjust options as needed